 By purchasing the Series 2020 Bonds, the original and all subsequent purchasers of the Series 2020 Bonds shall be deemed to have consented to such Reserve Fund Amendment.
-Upon the issuance of the Series 2020 Bonds and the refunding of the Refunded Bonds, the holders of more than the requisite amount of 51% of the outstanding principal amount of the Senior Lien Bonds will have consented to the Reserve Fund Amendment, and therefore, the Reserve Fund Amendment is effective with respect to the Senior Lien Bonds.
-The holders of more than the requisite amount of 51% of the outstanding principal amount of the Second Lien Bonds have already consented to the Reserve Fund Amendment, and therefore, the Reserve Fund Amendment is effective with respect to the Second Lien Bonds.
+Upon the issuance of the Series 2020 Bonds and the refunding of the Refunded Bonds, the holders of more than the requisite amount of 51% of the outstanding principal amounts of each of the Senior Lien Bonds and the Second Lien Bonds will have consented to the Reserve Fund Amendment, and the Reserve Fund Amendment will be effective with respect to the Senior Lien Bonds and the Second Lien Bonds.
 The ratings threshold set forth in the Reserve Fund Amendment pursuant to which the Authority would have the option of reducing or eliminating the Reserve Requirement for the Senior Lien Bonds and the Second Lien Bonds have not yet been fully satisfied.